Climate Adaptation is Key to Our Survival

-Given the extreme events that have happened within the last ten years – according to the World Meteorological Organisation (WMO), the period 2011 to 2020 is the warmest decade in their record, with 2015 as the start of the six warmest consecutive years.
+Given the extreme events that have happened within the last ten years, according to the World Meteorological Organisation (WMO), the period 2011 to 2020 is the warmest decade in their record, with 2015 marking the start of the six warmest consecutive years.

-Also, within just two years, we see headline news of extreme events around the world- severe floods in NSW Australia and the West Coast of New Zealand, wildfires in the US and Australia, the deep freeze in Texas, debilitating droughts in some parts of Africa, and increasing strength and frequencies of cyclones and typhoons in that affect Southeast Asian countries, southern US states, and countries in the Caribbean and Pacific Island countries.
+Also, within just two years, we see headline news of extreme events around the world—severe floods in NSW, Australia, and the West Coast of New Zealand, wildfires in the US and Australia, the deep freeze in Texas, debilitating droughts in some parts of Africa, and increasing strength and frequencies of cyclones and typhoons that affect Southeast Asian countries, southern US states, and countries in the Caribbean and Pacific Island countries.

-The European Commission’s Climate Adaptation Plan recognizes that climate change is already happening, citing all these extreme events that have already happened and calling for urgent adaptation actions.
+The European Commission’s Climate Adaptation Plan recognizes that climate change is already happening, citing all these extreme events that have already occurred and calling for urgent adaptation actions.

-The Global Citizen article presents a concise and thoughtful explanation of why climate adaptation is vital to our survival.
-Quoting Christina Chan, director of the Climate Resilience Practice at the World Resources Institute (WRI), “Adapting to climate change is a moral, economic and environmental imperative”.
+The Global Citizen article concisely and thoughtfully explains why climate adaptation is vital to our survival.
+Quoting Christina Chan, director of the Climate Resilience Practice at the World Resources Institute (WRI), “Adapting to climate change is a moral, economic, and environmental imperative.”

 Climate Adaptation vs Mitigation

-The article also provides a distinction between climate adaptation and climate mitigation, and both should go together to address the climate crises.
-While mitigation focuses on government actions to stopping GHG emissions, climate adaptation seeks to help people live in a changed environment.
+The article also distinguishes between climate adaptation and mitigation, and both should be addressed together to address the climate crises.
+While mitigation focuses on government actions to stop GHG emissions, climate adaptation seeks to help people live in a changed environment.

-According to the article, climate adaptation is any measure that protects the community or ecosystem from the climate change effects while also building long-term resilience to a changing environment.
+According to the article, climate adaptation is any measure that protects the community or ecosystem from the effects of climate change while also building long-term resilience to a changing environment.

-Climate adaptation is wide-ranging in terms of scope, from agriculture practices by using climate-resilient crops to strengthening infrastructure and physical structures, building protective measures around a vulnerable area (seawalls, levees), installing early warning systems, to improving the management of waterways.
+Climate adaptation is wide-ranging in scope, ranging from agriculture practices using climate-resilient crops to strengthening infrastructure and physical structures, building protective measures around a vulnerable area (seawalls, levees), installing early warning systems, and improving the management of waterways.

 Nature-based solutions are also becoming popular because they can work both as climate adaptation and mitigation.
-Restoring and expanding mangroves in Southeast Asian countries, for example, absorbs CO2 emissions and protects coasts from flooding and enhances the ecosystem in the area.
+Restoring and expanding mangroves in Southeast Asian countries, for example, absorbs CO2 emissions, protects coasts from flooding, and enhances the ecosystem in the area.

-Climate adaptation should be guided by local priority, identifying vulnerable areas and finding ways to address them using innovative or existing knowledge and technology.
+Climate adaptation should be guided by local priorities.
+It should identify vulnerable areas and find ways to address them using innovative or existing knowledge and technology.

 Climate Change funding institutions

-Institutions like the United nations feel strongly that wealthy economies should extend support to developing countries to help them adapt to climate change.
-Poor and developing communities are disproportionately affected by climate change than richer countries because of their low adaptive capacities.
+Institutions like the United Nations feel strongly that wealthy economies should support developing countries to help them adapt to climate change.
+Climate change disproportionately affects Poor and developing communities more than richer countries because of their low adaptive capacities.

 Developing countries require support to boost their finance, skills, knowledge, and technology to improve their adaptive capacities.